Lilianc2000/Pacman/README.md

 Then, it is because of a method use to display ImageIcon.

-Don't worry about it, it is fully under control
+Don't worry about it, it is fully under control.